chewtoys/Unlimited-OCR/README.md

 ## Release
+- [2026/06/28] 🤝 Thanks to the [vLLM community](https://github.com/vllm-project/vllm) and [Tianyu Guo](https://github.com/gty111) for their support, our model now supports vLLM inference.
 - [2026/06/24] 🤝 Thanks to [AK](https://x.com/_akhaliq) for creating a demo for us.
 It is now available at [Hugging Face Spaces](https://huggingface.co/spaces/baidu/Unlimited-OCR).
 - [2026/06/23] 📄 Our paper is now available on [arXiv](https://arxiv.org/abs/2606.23050).
 - [2026/06/23] 🤝 Thanks to the ModelScope community for their support.
 Our model is now available at [ModelScope](https://modelscope.cn/models/PaddlePaddle/Unlimited-OCR).